-The revolving credit facility agreements require that our consolidated interest coverage ratio as of the last day of each quarter shall be no less than 2.5:1.
+The Revolving Credit Agreement requires that our consolidated interest coverage ratio as of the last day of each quarter shall be no less than 2.5:1.
 This ratio is defined as the ratio of (i) consolidated earnings before interest, taxes and rents to (ii) consolidated interest expense plus consolidated rents.
-Our consolidated interest coverage ratio as of August 26, 2017 was 6.0:1.
+Our consolidated interest coverage ratio as of August 25, 2018 was 5.8:1.

-As of August 26, 2017, \$1.155 billion of commercial paper borrowings and the \$250 million 7.125% Senior Notes due August 2018 were classified as long-term in the Consolidated Balance Sheets as we have the ability and intent to refinance on a long-term basis through available capacity in our revolving credit facilities.
-As of August 26, 2017, we had \$1.997 billion of availability under our \$2.0 billion revolving credit facilities, which would allow us to replace these short-term obligations with long-term financing facilities.
+As of August 25, 2018, \$1.325 billion of commercial paper borrowings and the \$250 million 1.625% Senior Notes due April 2019 were classified as long-term in the Consolidated Balance Sheets as we have the ability and intent to refinance on a long-term basis through available capacity in our revolving credit facilities.
+As of August 25, 2018, we had \$1.997 billion of availability under our \$2.0 billion revolving credit facility, which would allow us to replace these short-term obligations with long-term financing facilities.

 We also maintain a letter of credit facility that allows us to request the participating bank to issue letters of credit on our behalf up to an aggregate amount of \$75 million.
-The letter of credit facility is in addition to the letters of credit that may be issued under the New Multi-Year Revolving Credit Agreement.
-As of August 26, 2017 we had \$74.9 million in letters of credit outstanding under the letter of credit facility, which expires June 2019.
+The letter of credit facility is in addition to the letters of credit that may be issued under the Revolving Credit Agreement.
+As of August 25, 2018 we had \$71.0 million in letters of credit outstanding under the letter of credit facility, which expires June 2019.

-In addition to the outstanding letters of credit issued under the committed facilities discussed above, we had \$10.4 million in letters of credit outstanding as of August 26, 2017.
+In addition to the outstanding letters of credit issued under the committed facilities discussed above, we had \$32.5 million in letters of credit outstanding as of August 25, 2018.
 These letters of credit have various maturity dates and were issued on an uncommitted basis.

 On April 18, 2017, we issued \$600 million in 3.750% Senior Notes due June 2027 under our shelf registration statement filed with the SEC on April 15, 2015 (the "2015 Shelf Registration").
-The 2015 Shelf Registration allows us to sell an indeterminate amount of debt securities to fund general corporate purposes, including repaying, redeeming or repurchasing outstanding debt and for working capital, capital expenditures, new location openings, stock repurchases and acquisitions.
+The 2015 Shelf Registration allowed us to sell an indeterminate amount of debt securities to fund general corporate purposes, including repaying, redeeming or repurchasing outstanding debt and for working capital, capital expenditures, new location openings, stock repurchases and acquisitions.
 Proceeds from the debt issuance were used for general corporate purposes.